September - Texas Music Events Calendar 2017

-The 2014 TMEC lists more than 500 annual events featuring live music.
-To update listing information for your 2014 event, please contact the Texas Music Office at music [at] governor.state.tx.us or call (512) 463-6666.
+The 2017 TMEC lists annual events featuring live music.
+To update listing information for your 2017 event, please contact the Texas Music Office at music [at] gov.texas.gov .

 For a listing of Texas live music venues, please click here.

 Quiet Valley Ranch; 3876 Medina Highway (16 South) Kerrville, TX

 (830) 257-3600; (800) 435-8429